Performance needs Purpose

 Outside-in — the punishments and rewards of an outside entity.

 Inside-out holds great promise for increases in productivity and wellbeing.
-But it requires us to feel good about the contribution we’re making (competence); have control over our work (autonomy) and feel positively connected to our peers (relatedness).
+But it requires us to feel good about the contribution we’re making (mastery); have control over our work (autonomy) and feel positively connected to our peers (belonging).
 When we’re in this state, we’re not acting for reward or avoiding outside disapproval – we’re acting for ourselves.

 It’s a win-win because we bring heightened levels of excitement and confidence, better task performance and improved creativity to our work.
 We’re also happier as a result; the pillars connect directly to a critical component of our well-being academics have called ‘eudemonic’ – we reach for personal meaning and purpose.